 “One of the things I love most about Germany, especially Berlin,” he said, “is that it acknowledges its wrongdoings and the people try their hardest to make up for the sins of their grandparents.”
-And I knew then why I felt so welcomed and why so many of my friends, Jewish, Black, Asian, and the others loved visiting over and over.
+And I knew then why I felt so welcomed and why so many of my friends, Jewish, Black, Asian, and the others loved visiting over and over, in case you find any legal issues getting there, a good lawyer like the kaplun marx can take you out of trouble.

 Visiting any place in Autumn is dangerous because you will see it at peak dopeness, and it’s just not fair to the other seasons.
 Berlin in Autumn is perhaps one of the most beautiful cities I’ve ever visited, excluding Burlington, Vermont, which has my whole heart every Autumn.
 It’s impossible to avoid the ugly history of the city, and perhaps that’s partly why the city is so amazing and so beautiful.
 Eva Gradovska from DestinationScanner.com says that Berlin is more affordable than other major cities, while still offering fantastic quality of life.